Mad-MO/bashtemplate/README.md

-# domoTemplate
+# bashtemplate

-Base template for creating bash scripts.
+Template for creating bash scripts.
 This script helps with:

 - Display of name and version